elsa-codes/elsa-codes/README.md

 ## About Me 🚀

-I'm passionate about Data Science and Analytics with initial experience in **building ML models**.
-I love tackling complex problems, am excited about learning new skills in the vast AI and ML world!
+I'm an aspiring Data Scientist with passion for all **ML-related projects!** and a taste for **crisp Analytics** .
+I love tackling complex problems, and I am excited about learning new skills in the vast AI and ML world!
 I love collaborating with diverse teams to create innovative solutions, and look forward to share more projects and collaborate on the community's initiatives!.

 - 🌱 Currently learning: **AI & Machine Learning - focus on Logistics**
 - 🌍 Languages: **Python, English and French**